markusfleck/PARENT_GPU/README.md

     sudo apt install libgromacs-dev

-inside a shell.
+inside a shell (if you face gromacs errors later on during compilation, refer to the troublshooting section).
 Then unzip and navigate to the top folder.
 In the file run.sh change the parameter IN_NAME to the path and name of your .top and .xtc files ignoring the file extensions.
 (if those two files have different base names, consider changing them or using symbolic links).
 Change OUT_NAME to "output/{name_of_your_protein}".
 Review the commented configuration in the